ENU-Zion/enugui/nodes.md

 ## API Node Recommendations

-`eos-voter` is a light wallet, which means it relies on an external API node connected to the EOS blockchain network in order to function.
+`enu-voter` is a light wallet, which means it relies on an external API node connected to the ENU blockchain network in order to function.

-The list below contains EOS API nodes run by members of the EOS community that you can choose from.
+The list below contains ENU API nodes run by members of the ENU community that you can choose from.

 ### Privacy

-Even though your keys never leave the `eos-voter` applications, the API node you connect to can still reveal personally identifiable information about you.
+Even though your keys never leave the `enu-voter` applications, the API node you connect to can still reveal personally identifiable information about you.
 This information may include:

 - Account Names
 - IP Addresses